-- A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
-Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
+- The instructor as of the first official meeting of that class will drop a student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class.
+Should readmission be desired, the student's status would be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details. - Regular attendance in all classes is expected of all students.
 A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences. - You are allowed a total of 2 absences or 10 hours of class time. - Mandatory Days: There will be several mandatory days listed in the Class Schedule.
 These days are required to progress in the course and they cannot be repeated.
 Students missing a mandatory day may be dropped from the course or receive a failing grade.